The Ultimate Guide to Blue Mountains Art Galleries

 Artists he promotes include Contemporary, Emerging and Aboriginal Artists, and as the name suggests they offer a range of art advisory services and advice for collectors.
 Artists featured are both Australian and International and if there was a theme running through the gallery it would be “Colour.”

-We particularly love the brilliant Pop Art of Johnny Romeo and the large Kurt Herrmann hard-edge creations.
+We particularly love the brilliant Pop Art of Johnny Romeo, the large Kurt Herrmann hard-edge creations and of course Blue Mountains Insider team member Lynda Hyde’s Geometric paintings.

 6 Ross St, Glenbrook